Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

     - Tip 3: Create multiple PRs, each containing a specific theme (e.g., "Fix docstring line-length flake8 errors" using ``flake8-length`` branch, etc.) to reduce cognitive overload for the reviewer (Simon).

-    - Tip 4: Don't hesitate to reach out to group members who have contributed to this repository.
-They probably have seen those errors before!
+    - Tip 4: Don't hesitate to reach out for help.

-17. Only proceed to the next section after addressing all PRs relevant to the pre-commit workflow.
+Once all flake8 errors are fixed, create a pull request to ``main``.
+Mention in the PR that you need to address the ``pre-commit`` errors.

 .. _cookiecutter-workflow-main:

 2. Cookiecutter main workflow
 -----------------------------

-Please follow the instructions in the `installation <_cookiecutter-installation>`_ section.
+If you are migrating an existing project,

+..
+Attention:: Ensure no files are overwritten or lost.

+    - Do NOT delete/remove any files before confirming that it is absolutely unnecessary.
+Create an issue or contact the maintainer.

+    - Do NOT delete project-specific content such as project descriptions in README, license information, authors, tutorials, examples.

+    If you are unsure, please ask for help.

+If you are here starting a new project, The :ref:`1, Pre-commit workflow <cookiecutter-workflow-pre-commit>` section has been taken care for you already in the group's Python structure.
+Next, visit `installation <_cookiecutter-installation>`_ section and download the dependencies that we will be using.

 1. Type ``cookiecutter https://github.com/billingegroup/cookiecutter`` inside the package directory.

 2. Answer the questions as the following -- note that (default) means to hit enter without modifying anything:

-   1. (May occur if it is not the first time you have installed) Is it okay to delete: (y)

-   2. github_org: diffpy (if diffpy project) or billingegroup
+   :github_org: diffpy

-   3. keywords: current keywords in the ``setup.py`` or ``pyproject.toml`` in comma-separated string format, e.g., ``diffpy, pdf, something, something else`` (no quotes around it)
+   :keywords: current keywords in the ``setup.py`` or ``pyproject.toml`` in comma-separated string format, e.g., ``diffpy, pdf, diffraction``

-   4. project_name: <name_of_project (e.g. ``diffpy.pdfmorph``)>
+   :project_name: <name_of_project (e.g. ``diffpy.pdfmorph``)>

-   5. package_dist_name: (default)

-   6. package_dir_name: (default)

-   7. repo_name: (default)

-   8. minimum_python_version: (default -- this is 3.11)

-   9. maximum_python_version: (default -- this is 3.13)
+   :package_dist_name: the default value is diffpy.my_project

+   :package_dir_name: the default value is diffpy.my_project

+   :repo_name: default is diffpy.my_project

+   :minimum_python_version: the default is 3.11

+   :maximum_python_version: the default is 3.13

-   10. have_c_code: no (in general, but if there are C++ extensions, this will be yes)
+   :have_c_code: no (in general, but if there are C++ extensions, this will be yes)

-   11. Is a GUI application, run 'HEADLESS' tests (default: false): (default).
+   :Is a GUI application: run 'HEADLESS' tests (default: false): (default).
 If it is a GUI package, change this to ``true``.

-   12. Enter value for workflow 'VERSION' (default: v0): (default).
+   :workflow VERSION: (default).
 Version of the workflow to use.

-If you are starting a new project, you can skip the following sections and proceed to the API documentation workflow below.
+..
+Important:: Skip the rest of Cookiecutter main workflow if you are starting a new project!
+Proceed to the :ref:` API documentation workflow<cookiecutter-workflow-api>` below.

-4. cd into the new ``diffpy.<package_name>/`` directory (e.g., in our example ``pwd`` would return ``~/dev/diffpy.pdfmorph/diffpy.pdfmorph``) (we will refer to the nested directory as the "**cookiecutter**" directory and ``~/dev/diffpy.pdfmorph/`` as the "**main**" directory).
+1. cd into the new ``diffpy.<package_name>/`` directory (e.g., in our example ``pwd`` would return ``~/dev/diffpy.pdfmorph/diffpy.pdfmorph``) (we will refer to the nested directory as the "**cookiecutter**" directory and ``~/dev/diffpy.pdfmorph/`` as the "**main**" directory).

-5. Type ``ls -als`` (if you have the alias, this is ``ll``) compare the directory structures in this directory tree to that in the original repo to see what is different (ignore files at this point).
+2. Type ``ls -als`` (if you have the alias, this is ``ll``) compare the directory structures in this directory tree to that in the original repo to see what is different (ignore files at this point).
 Nothing to do here, just get familiar with the differences.

-6. Type ``mv ../.git .`` to move the ``.git`` directory from the main repo to the cookiecutter repo.
+3. Type ``mv ../.git .`` to move the ``.git`` directory from the main repo to the cookiecutter repo.

-7. Create a new branch for all the changes, e.g., ``git checkout -b cookierelease``.
+4. Create a new branch for all the changes, e.g., ``git checkout -b cookierelease``.

-8. Type ``cp -n -r ../src .`` to copy the source code from the main to the cookiecutter repo, without overwriting existing files in the destination.
+5. Type ``cp -n -r ../src .`` to copy the source code from the main to the cookiecutter repo, without overwriting existing files in the destination.
 If there is no src directory, it will be something like ``cp -n -r ../diffpy ./src``.

-9. Type ``git status`` to see a list of files that have been (1) untracked, (2) deleted, (3) modified.
+6. Type ``git status`` to see a list of files that have been (1) untracked, (2) deleted, (3) modified.
 Untracked files are in the cookiecutter but not in the original repo, deleted files are in the original but haven't been moved over, and modified files are in both but have been changed.

-10. Let's now copy over any documentation, similar to what we did with the src files.
+7. Let's now copy over any documentation, similar to what we did with the src files.
 We want to copy over everything in the ``doc/<path>/source`` file from the old repo to the ``doc/source`` file in the new repo.

     1. If you see this extra ``manual`` directory, run ``cp -n -r ../doc/manual/source/* ./doc/source``.

     2. If files are moved to a different path, open the project in PyCharm and do a global search (ctrl + shift + f) for ``../`` or ``..`` and modify all relative path instances.

-11. Now we will work on correcting all the things that are wrong.
+8. Now we will work on correcting all the things that are wrong.

     1. Add and commit each of the (1) untracked files to the git repo.
 These files are in the cookiecutter repo but not in the main repo, so can simply be "git added".
 Do it one (or a few) at a time to make it easier to rewind by having multiple commits.